Ancestral Instrument Method for Causal Inference without Complete Knowledge: Abstract

 \section{Abstract}

 Unobserved confounding is the main obstacle to causal effect estimation from observational data.
 Instrumental variables (IVs) are widely used for causal effect estimation when there exist latent confounders.
-With the standard IV method, when a given IV is valid, unbiased estimation can be obtained, but the validity requirement of standard IV is strict and untestable.
-Conditional IV has been proposed to relax the requirement of standard IV by conditioning on a set of observed variables (known as a conditioning set for a conditional IV).
-However, the criterion for finding a conditioning set for a conditional IV needs complete causal structure knowledge or a directed acyclic graph (DAG) representing the causal relationships of both observed and unobserved variables.
-This makes it impossible to discover a conditioning set directly from data.
-In this paper, by leveraging maximal ancestral graphs (MAGs) in causal inference with latent variables, we propose a new type of IV, ancestral IV in MAG, and develop the theory to support data-driven discovery of the conditioning set for a given ancestral IV in MAG.
-Based on the theory, we develop an algorithm for unbiased causal effect estimation with an ancestral IV in MAG and observational data.
-Extensive experiments on synthetic and real-world datasets have demonstrated the performance of the algorithm in comparison with existing IV methods.
+With the standard IV method, when a given IV is valid, unbiased estimation can be obtained, but the validity requirement on a standard IV is strict and untestable.
+Conditional IVs have been proposed to relax the requirement of standard IVs by conditioning on a set of observed variables (known as a conditioning set for a conditional IV).
+However, the criterion for finding a conditioning set for a conditional IV needs a directed acyclic graph (DAG) representing the causal relationships of both observed and unobserved variables.
+This makes it challenging to discover a conditioning set directly from data.
+In this paper, by leveraging maximal ancestral graphs (MAGs) for causal inference with latent variables, we study the graphical properties of ancestral IVs, a type of conditional IVs using MAGs, and develop the theory to support data-driven discovery of the conditioning set for a given ancestral IV in data under the pretreatment variable assumption.
+Based on the theory, we develop an algorithm for unbiased causal effect estimation with a given ancestral IV and observational data.
+Extensive experiments on synthetic and real-world datasets demonstrate the performance of the algorithm in comparison with existing IV methods.